sammsaski/neural-automata/README.md

 # NeuS'25

 To reproduce the results in the NeuS'25 paper, see the `examples/regex` and `examples/simple_math_vlm_comp` folders.
 Each of these folders will contain the data, models, and scripts necessary to running the experiments.

+There is a push-button script in the `scripts` directory that will rerun the regex and arithmetic evaluation experiments which are examined in the paper.
+Note that, as it stands, the current code will append to the existing results files, so the results directories should be deleted and recreated in each experiment directory (e.g. `examples/regex/results` and `examples/simple_math_vlm_comp/results`) before running.